 Common Name: Leather Wood

-Dirca occidentalis is a deciduous shrub that can grow up to 1.80 metres tall.
+Dirca occidentalis is an erect, deciduous shrub that can grow up to 180cm tall[

 Moist situations, often on calcareous soils[

 |Other Uses Rating||

 ].
 Prefers a reasonably moist humus-rich limy soil according to another report[

 The flowers are produced in early spring and they are often damaged by frost[

 The strong, tough, fibrous bark can be used for making ropes, nets, and baskets[

 ].
 It was at one time much used by the native N. Americans[

 Seed - best sown in a cold frame as soon as it is ripe[